 Feasting is just as big a part of the holidays in England as it is in the US, but Britain's most beloved Christmas goodies aren't ones that show up on many American tables.

-Of course, a high point of Christmastime is the feasting.
-By the 16th century, "mince" pies (also called "shred" pies — a reference to the shredded meat that was mixed with chopped egg and ginger) had become a Christmas specialty.
-Over time the recipe was fancied up with dried fruit and other sweets, and by the 17th century, the filling closely resembled today's mix of suet, spices, and dried fruit steeped in brandy.
-Superstition dictates that bakers stir the filling clockwise, the direction in which the sun would have circled an earth once thought to be at the center of the universe.
-To stir the other way could spell big trouble in the coming year.
+"Mince pie" (what we call "mincemeat pie") has been a key part of English celebrations since the 16th century.
+The name refers to the original main ingredient of minced meat, which was mixed with chopped egg and ginger.
+Over time the recipe was fancied up with dried fruit and other sweets, and by the 19th century, the meat was all but gone, with the filling closely resembling today's mix of suet, spices, and dried fruit steeped in brandy.
+Superstition dictates that bakers stir the filling clockwise to ensure good luck in the coming year.

 Britain's other big-name traditional Christmas treat — plum pudding — also has a misleading name, as it contains zero plums.
 And since Brits use "pudding" as a generic term for "dessert," Americans are often surprised to find that the dish is essentially a steamed cake.
 It shares key ingredients with mince pie: dried fruit (once called "plums"), suet, spices, and alcohol, plus breadcrumbs.
 It's akin to what we call "fruitcake" — but the English actually like it.
 Also called "Christmas pudding," it's essential as mince pie to any Brit's Christmas meal, and making it invovles even more ritual.